Olivia Jade Returns to YouTube Following College Admissions Scandal

-Olivia Jade Returns to YouTube for First Time Since College Admissions Scandal: 'I Just Want to Move On'
+Olivia Jade Returns to YouTube With Mom Lori Loughlin for First Time Since College Admissions Scandal

 Olivia Jade has officially returned to YouTube.